-Wes is an action sports videographer from Oregon, specializing in aerial sports like skydiving and BASE jumping.
-Wes was in the middle of editing his first full-length documentary when I called him up.
+Wes is an action sports videographer from Oregon, specializing in aerial sports like skydiving and BASE jumping, who happened to be in the middle of editing his first full-length documentary when I called him up.
 It’s about BASE jumping in urban London.
 He also shot and co-directed it.
-I know we tend to stick to motocross here, but once I caught wind of Wes and did some research I couldn’t pass up getting a chance to talk with him.
+I know I tend to stick to motocross here, but once I caught wind of Wes and did some research I couldn’t pass up getting a chance to talk with him.
 I was surprised to find out he actually knew quite a bit about moto (he grew up on Crusty Demons and Terrafirma).
 He even rode when he was younger!
 Being an Oregon native though, he couldn’t take his mind off the slopes and eventually found himself trading two wheels for a board with bindings.
 Along the way his passion for filmmaking never wavered, where he now finds himself in a director’s position at Delve Media.
 In speaking with him though, I don’t think there was ever any other choice for Wes.

 Discussion includes: The in’s and out’s of BASE jumping and its community, discovering the magic of editing, pioneering drone technology with Hans Skjersaa at XProHeli, filming for his first full-length documentary, and his advice to aspiring action sports filmmakers, among other things…

 So you like to jump off bridges in your spare time? [laughs]